-The morning kindergarten program offers core curriculum subjects as required by the State of Michigan for children who have reached their fifth birthday by September 1.
-An optional exploratory and enrichment program is offered in the afternoon.
+The morning kindergarten program offers core curriculum subjects as required by the State of Michigan for children who have reached their fifth birthday by September 1st.
+The afternoon enrichment program is encouraged for all students and is designed to both enhance the material from the morning subjects and to expand the students' understanding of the material in the kindergarten course of study.
 Important components of the preschool programs-religion, core subjects, music instruction, and art-will continue appropriately in the kindergarten morning program.